panzerama/Monkey.INF/ActOne/SceneOne.md

     Exit

-MARCELLUS
+Mark

     Holla!
 BERNIE!

 BERNIE

     Say,
-    What, is Horatio there?
+    What, is Harry there?

-HORATIO
+Harry

     A piece of him.

 BERNIE

-    Welcome, Horatio: welcome, good Marcellus.
+    Welcome, Harry: welcome, good Mark.

-MARCELLUS
+Mark

     What, has this thing appear'd again to-night?